Does the government’s electric car grant make car leasing cheaper?

 “Some take a conservative approach and adjust their residual value positions to protect their risk.
 Others will pass the savings on to customers entirely,” Buckland explains.
 “Either way, we expect to see leasing savings on EVs under £37,000, which is great news.”

-Roughly 50 electric car models currently meet the criteria, and we expect to learn which ones are officially eligible in the coming weeks.
-This makes this a meaningful opportunity to lower leasing costs and expand access to EVs for more drivers.
+Roughly 50 electric car models currently meet the criteria, and several eligible models have already been announced.
+This presents a meaningful opportunity to lower leasing costs and expand EV access for more drivers.

 Does the government electric car grant apply to leases?

-Yes, the grant will also apply to leases.
+Yes, the grant also applies to leases.
 Once manufacturers are approved for the grant, the on-the-road (OTR) prices of qualifying electric cars will drop.
 Those adjusted figures feed into the funders’ rate books, which in turn determine the monthly lease payments offered to consumers across various terms.

 “Some funders have already adjusted their rate books, others are still catching up,” Buckland explains.
 “But that’s just the nature of the industry – it will filter through.”